ericonr/AppPauser/README.md

 * `pause`: sends the SIGSTOP signal to an application
 * `resume`: sends the SIGCONT signal to an application
+* `toggle`: sends either SIGSTOP or SIGCONT signal to an application, depending on its current status
 * `kill`: sends the SIGTERM signal to an application

 ## How to install